stateless-solutions/markdown-content/provider-onboarding.md

 pageName: "provider-onboarding"
 ---

-**Alpha Access Disclaimer:** Thank you for showing interest in becoming a data service provider on Stateless.
+**Beta Access Disclaimer:** Thank you for showing interest in becoming a data service provider on Stateless.
 At present, we're not accepting new providers during our alpha phase.
 However, if you wish to be considered for future integration or have any queries, please reach out to us at